lucaKnobloch/FakeNewsOfTheDay/README.md

         `docker build . -t fakenod-front:latest`

     -> built the container fakenod-front
-        - further information are located here
+        - further information are located here [Technologie Guide](./docs/TechnologieGuide.md)

     The docker image for this is located here [DockerHub - Front](https://cloud.docker.com/repository/docker/buecherwurm/fakenod-front)

-    After building these 3 containers they are usable with a docker-compose command in the root directory
+    After building these 3 containers locally they are usable with a docker-compose command in the root directory.

     `docker-compose-local up`

 ### Further pulled containers

-Either if the pulled containers or the local containers are used the docker-compose file will pull the following containers:
+Either of the docker-compose file will pull the following containers:

 4. Container News scrawler

-    The container is pulled from uhhlt/newscrawler dockerhub.
+    The container is pulled from uhhlt/newscrawler [dockerhub](https://hub.docker.com/r/uhhlt/newscrawler).

     In general, it feeds daily news articles and scrapes them into elastic search.
-    In this context english articles are hourly fed and once a day scraped which contain the whole article.
-That information will be stored in Elasticsearch.
+    In the context of the FakeNews project, the English articles are hourly fed and once a day scraped which contain the whole article into elastic search as save it on local storage.

     Further information can be found on the origin project: <https://github.com/uhh-lt/news-crawler>

 5. Container ElasticSearch

-   The 5. container is pulled from elasticsearch:7.1.0 from the docker hub.
+   The 5. container is pulled from elastic search:7.1.0 from the docker hub.
 It is used for storage and searches within the data.

 6. Container Kibana

     The 6. container is pulled from kibana:7.1.0 from the docker hub.
 It is used for development purposes and simplifies to get insight over the data in elastic search.

-A second branch called "providedData" provides addional crawled data, which can be fed in elastic search.
+A second branch called "providedData" provides additional crawled data, which can be fed in elastic search.

-An example picture of the working front-end
+An example screenshot of the working front-end with successfully complete the pipeline.

 ![Overview](./docs/pictures/Overview.png)